premchander-revature/interviewquestions/Interview Ques/Java Basics.md

 ---

-31. How many types of variables are used in Java?
+31. How many types of variables are used in Java? p1 repeated

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)